Sally Kohn

-Sally Rebecca Kohn (born March 27, 1977) is an American liberal political commentator, community organizer, and founder and chief executive officer of the Movement Vision Lab, a grassroots think tank that focuses on liberal and progressive ideas and positions.
-Kohn was a contributor for Fox News, and now regularly appears as a political commentator on CNN.
-Her writing is published in publications like The Washington Post and USA Today.
+Sally Rebecca Kohn (born March 27, 1977) is an American communications consultant, liberal political commentator, writer, and community organizer.
+Currently a media trainer, public speaking coach, and ghostwriter, Kohn has been a political commentator on Fox News and CNN.
+She is the author of The Opposite of Hate: A Field Guide to Repairing Our Humanity (2018), and her political and travel writing has been published in The Washington Post, Afar Magazine, and USA Today, among others.
+She has given three TED Talks.

 Early life and education

 Kohn was born in Allentown, Pennsylvania, the daughter of Donald Kohn, an engineer, and Melinda Kohn, a computer programmer.
 Her family is Jewish.

-Kohn was raised in Allentown, and attended Moravian Academy in Bethlehem, Pennsylvania.
-After graduating, Kohn pursued a bachelor's degree in psychology from George Washington University in Washington, D.C.
-She graduated from New York University School of Law with a juris doctor in 2002 and also has a master's degree in public administration from Robert F. Wagner Graduate School of Public Service.
-Kohn was a Root Tilden public service scholar at the New York University School of Law.
+Kohn was raised in Allentown and attended Moravian Academy in Bethlehem, Pennsylvania.
+She earned a bachelor’s degree in psychology from George Washington University in Washington, D.C., a juris doctor from New York University School of Law (2002), and a master’s degree in public administration from Robert F. Wagner Graduate School of Public Service.
+Kohn was a Root Tilden public service scholar at NYU School of Law.

 Career

 Community organizing

-Previously, Kohn was senior campaign strategist with the Center for Community Change, where she served as co-director.
-She also previously served as executive director of the Third Wave Foundation.
-Kohn held a program fellowship at the Ford Foundation, helping to manage more than $15 million in annual grants.
+Kohn was senior campaign strategist with the Center for Community Change, where she served as co-director.
+She also served as executive director of the Third Wave Foundation.
+Kohn held a program fellowship at the Ford Foundation, managing more than $15 million in annual grants.
 She was also a distinguished fellow at the National Gay and Lesbian Task Force Policy Institute.
 Kohn has consulted at organizations such as the Urban Justice Center.
-She was also a strategic adviser to the Social Justice Infrastructure Funders.

 Media career

-She was recruited into TV by former TV executive Geraldine Laybourne.
+She was recruited into television by former TV executive Geraldine Laybourne.

+In 2009, Roger Ailes recruited Kohn to be a paid commentator on Fox News, where she regularly advocated progressive perspectives on shows including Hannity, The O’Reilly Factor, and The Kelly File.
+Her experience as a “progressive lesbian talking head” on Fox News is the basis for her first TED Talk.
+In 2013, Kohn and Fox News parted ways, and weeks later, she was hired as a commentator on CNN.
+During her time at CNN, Kohn co-hosted Crossfire with Newt Gingrich and appeared on an opinion panel show alongside Mel Robbins, Sunny Hostin, and Margaret Hoover.